-The apartment building consists of 90 residential apartments, each monitored for thermal comfort and air quality.
+The apartment building consists of 93 residential apartments, each monitored for thermal comfort and air quality.
 All apartments share infrastructure for heating and domestic water.
 In addition, other notable (consumption related) infrastructure includes an elevator and a common sauna.
 The building is also equipped with a building automation system, including a building energy management system (BEMS).

 The flexibility is provided by a centralized heating system that is responsible for space heating and heating of the domestic hot water (DHW).
-The flexible part is the space heating where the iFLEX Assistant

 In practice, controlling heating and ventilation is done via actuating several components in the heating system, including valves, water pumps and heat exchangers simultaneously.
 To simplify control options, these controls are bundled into different control "modes" which are designed by human experts and stored in the Resource Abstraction Interface and the BEMS.
 The space heating can be controlled in three main modes.
 First, the space heating can be directly constrained by dropping the heating water temperature during a demand response event.
 How much this restricts the space heating in percentages is an identifiable parameter of the building's digital twin.
-Please refer to D3.2 Revised hybrid-modelling module for further details on the digital twin and modelling.
+Please refer to D3.3 Final hybrid-modelling module for further details on the digital twin and modelling.
 Second, the heat pump can be turned off.
 This will put all the heat production (i.e., space heating and heating of domestic hot water) responsibility for the district heating.
 Third, the ventilation can be constrained during the DR event.
 When the ventilation is constrained, its power is reduced to 30% from the maximum.
 This can be done only when the heat pump is also turned off.
-Detailed documentation of these control points is provided in D4.2 - Revised Resource Abstraction Interface.
+Detailed documentation of these control points is provided in D4.3 - Final Resource Abstraction Interface.